meeshkan/properties-driven-development-tutorial/ARTICLE.md

 #### Generator

+We'll use the [Hypothesis](https://hypothesis.readthedocs.io/) library for writing properties for our sorted dictionary.
+Hypothesis supports generating [almost any kind of data](https://hypothesis.readthedocs.io/en/latest/data.html) you can imagine.
+It also provides decorators for writing property-based tests.

 To get started with writing our first property-based test, we need a generator of key-value [tuples](https://docs.python.org/3/tutorial/datastructures.html#tuples-and-sequences).
 The entrypoint to generators in Hypothesis is the [`hypothesis.strategies`](https://hypothesis.readthedocs.io/en/latest/data.html) module, which we alias as `some` below because it reads nicely.
 Strategies in Hypothesis are essentially "clever data generators" that you can compose to generate very complex data.

 Here's how to compose generators in Hypothesis to produce a list of key-value tuples: